 Who We Are

-Today's Commission Services Division provides administrative and staff support to 22 County advisory commissions, joint powers authorities, and non-profit corporations.
+Today's Commission Services Division provides administrative and staff support to 21 County Commissions, and 5 Redevelopment Oversight Boards.
 This support includes planning and coordinating all commission activities, meetings, hearings and special events.
 Commission Services is also responsible for convening newly established commissions and providing orientation to all newly-appointed commissioners on general matters involving Los Angeles County government.
-Further, Commission Services processes all commission appointments made by the Board of Supervisors and maintains fact sheets and rosters for 172 commissions, committees, boards and task forces in accordance with State law and local ordinances.
+Commission Services coordinates the Biannual Commissioner Networking Forum and Annual Brown Act Workshop and conducts Sunset reviews for each of the 36 Citizen's Advisory Boards.
+Further, Commission Services processes all commission appointments made by the Board of Supervisors and maintains fact sheets and rosters for 205 commissions, committees, boards and task forces in accordance with State law and local ordinances.